peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 is the generally observed color of the surface.

-In the <b>specular workflow</b>, this color specifies the amount of light that passes through the material and bounces back (<i>diffuse</i> color).
+In the <b>specular workflow</b>, this color specifies the amount of light that passes through the material and bounces off (<i>diffuse</i> color).
 For most nonmetals, this color is the generally observed color of the surface, though somewhat desaturated.
-Most metals absorb all the light that passes through them, so for most metals, this color should generally be black or a very dark shade of gray.
+Most metals do not reflect the light that passes through them, so for most metals, this color should generally be black or a very dark shade of gray.
 (In physically-based rendering, the sum of albedo and specular colors should not exceed 1.0 in each <a href="H3DU.Math.md#H3DU.Math.colorToLinear">linear RGB</a> channel.)